 There are many COCs on the market.
 In the United States, the FDA (Food and Drug Administration) approved three COCs containing the progestins norgestimate, norethindrone, and drospirenone, for acne treatment.4 While only these three officially are approved in the U.S. for acne, this does not mean they are superior to other COCs in combatting acne.
 In fact, all COCs appear about equally effective.

 There is high quality research, including a systematic review and a meta-analysis, indicating that combined oral contraceptives treat acne.
 Systematic reviews and meta-analyses are rigorous literature reviews that review multiple studies and pool the results into a combined analysis.
-These types of study are considered to be the highest level of evidence.
+These types of studies are considered to be the highest level of evidence.

 A 2012 systematic review published in the Cochrane Database of Systematic Reviews looked at 31 clinical trials with a total of 12,579 participants in order to determine whether COCs were effective or not in treating acne.
 The researchers found that COCs reduced the number of acne lesions, the severity of acne, and the degree of self-assessed acne.
 The authors concluded, “The six COCs evaluated in placebo-controlled trials are effective in reducing inflammatory and non-inflammatory facial acne lesions.”6